Grafixoft/powertree-doc/docs/service/deployment.md

 That being said, the executables themselves need to be delivered and kept running on the compute nodes.

-In terms of infrastructure, the least you would need are one or more compute nodes, which can be any PC, virtual or otherwise, running inside the same network TODO: file share.
+In terms of infrastructure, the least you would need are one or more compute nodes, which can be any PC, virtual or otherwise, running inside the same network with access to a common, shared drive.
 You will also need a SQL Server 2016+ instance for the Operation Store database which should be accessible from within the nodes.

 Logs from across the nodes are shipped to an existing Elasticsearch instance and later visualized in Kibana.